 INTRODUCTION

 Endophthalmitis is one of the most feared complications in ophthalmology, often occurring after intraocular surgery, intravitreal injections or ocular trauma.
-The increasing use of silicone oil as a tamponade agent in complex retinal interventions presents a unique set of challenges by altering the intraocular environment and the the the associated pathophysiological responses (1).
+The increasing use of silicone oil as a tamponade agent in complex retinal interventions presents a unique set of challenges by altering the intraocular environment and the associated pathophysiological responses (1).

 Indeed, although the incidence of Endophthalmitis in eyes filled with silicone oil is extremely low - generally estimated between 0.02 % and 0.13 % - its diagnosis is particularly complex due the alterations induced by this type of tamponade (2).
 No case of Endophthalmitis was identified by the pan American collaborative Retina Study Group, which analyzed 7,357 treated eyes, thereby illustrating the rarity of this complication (3).
 However, the dissemination of pathogens, the expression of inflammation, and the response to antibiotics may be altered, making early detection of infection more difficult.
 Clinical signs can be attenuated or distorted by the presence of silicone oil (1).